therealchjones/mffer/CONTRIBUTING.md

 # Contributing

+Any questions, comments, or concerns can be posted in the [GitHub repository's issues list](https://github.com/therealchjones/MffData/issues) or emailed to the owner, <chjones@aleph0.com>.

 ## Introduction

 Thank you for your interest in improving this project.
 Contributions of any kind are welcome, but most useful to the project are bug reports and possible fixes.
-Whether you find a problem that you can fix or not, however, you can send feedback; follow, fork, or star the project on GitHub; tell others about the project; or just use the project yourself.
+Whether you find a problem that you can fix or not, however, you can send feedback; follow, fork, or star the project on [GitHub](https://github.com); tell others about the project; or just use the project yourself.

 ## Expectations

 The abilities needed to effectively contribute to an open source project are complex, intertwined, and widely varying.
 None, however, is more important than the ability to work together kindly.
 People are different.
 Respect and celebrate those differences.
-Failure to do so will result in being asked to cease interactions with the project and reporting your account to GitHub.
+Failure to do so will result in being asked to cease interactions with the project and reporting your account to [GitHub](https://github.com).
 Disrespectful comments will be edited or removed.
-Any concerns may be addressed to the project maintainer, chjones@aleph0.com.
+Any concerns may be addressed to the project maintainer, <chjones@aleph0.com>.

 ## Pull Requests

-The ideal method for contibuting to this project is by making a pull request via GitHub.
+The ideal method for contibuting to this project is by making a pull request via [GitHub](https://github.com).
 This isn't always the easiest way, and has a bit of a learning curve if you haven't done it before.
 But it allows appropriate history tracking and attribution, as well as an easy way to ensure the community is able to review code and make other changes before adding something to the project.

 ## Coding Style